BatchLabs/Batch-Cordova-Plugin/README.md

 Subsequent major Cordova and Cordova platform versions are _not_ supported until told otherwise.

-If you use an earlier version of Cordova, please use the 1.7.4 version of this plugin.
+If you use an earlier version of Cordova, please use the 1.7.4 or 2.X version of this plugin.

 > Note: Batch isn't supported in the browser.
 It will only work correctly when running on Android or iOS.

-Projects that include `cordova-plugin-firebase` are compatible with this plugin, provided that they use `cordova-plugin-firebase` v2.0.4 or higher.

 ## How do I install the plugin?